CSU-Agricultural-Water-Quality-Program/awqp-loggers/README.md

 * Pile Temp.
 Sensor
     * Hourly readings are too power-consumptive, so we have switched to 2-hr. readings for now
 * Both
     * The solar panels only charge ~50% of the time.
-We suspect the battery is too large, but this will require further testing
+We suspect the battery is too large, but this will require further testing.
+For now we are optimizing charging for a 2500 mAh LiPo, 3.7V battery.

 ## Future Developments
 * Cercospora Sensor